 So, what is insecticidal soap?

-Some people believe there is a pest control secret to mixing a DIY insecticidal soap in water and spraying a plant.
+Some people believe a pest control secret exists to mix a DIY insecticidal soap in water and spray a plant.

 Somehow, this helps remove bugs from your garden.
 Nope!
 A good blast of water can wash bugs away.